Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

     - Click the middle *Cost accounting* drop-down list and select the desired posting period.
 All available posting periods are displayed.
     - Click the right *Cost accounting* drop-down list and select the **Cost 2 - cost object** option.

     All existing cost objects for the selected period are displayed in the list below.
-The input lines at the bottom are displayed for a cost object.
+The input fields at the bottom are displayed for a cost object.

 2. Select the cost object to be edited in the list.
     The cost object details are displayed in the input fields.